Scary Monsters (and Super Creeps): Critical reception

 Scary Monsters received universal praise from music critics.
 Record Mirror awarded it a rating of seven stars out of five; the same publication voted Bowie the best male singer of 1980, as did the Daily Mirror.
 Smash Hits gave it a 9 out of 10 rating, describing it as "possibly his most consistently effective long player of all".
 Melody Maker called it "an eerily impressive stride into the '80s", while Billboard correctly predicted that it "should be the most accessible and commercially successful Bowie LP in years".
 The Guardians Robin Denselow agreed, describing Scary Monsters as being "full of accessible, highly original melodies that are increasingly inaccessible".

 Debra Rae Cohen of Rolling Stone found the record to be a "clarification" of Bowie's collaborations with Eno and similar in vein to Aladdin Sane, further finding Bowie "settling old scores" throughout Scary Monsters.
 Fellow critic Dave Marsh considered it one of Bowie's best, saying "if this is the new art-rock, I'm for it."
 The New York Daily News's Clint Roswell likewise hailed the record as Bowie's best in years, naming "Ashes to Ashes", "Fashion", "Because You're Young" and the title track as songs that recognise the artist as "the preeminent figure in pop".
 Adding further praise was James Johnson of the Evening Standard, who described the "remarkable" LP as one of the year's best and "proves that Bowie can still maintain his mastery of the rock mainstream whenever he feels like it".

 The Boston Globes Jim Sullivan found side two weaker than the first, but concluded "Bowie continues to present a complex, invigorating challenge".
 Tom Sowa was more mild in The Spokesman-Review.
-He hailed Scary Monsters as Bowie's finest in four years, highlighting Fripp's contributions and signalled out "Ashes to Ashes" and "Because You're Young", but panned "Teenage Wildlife" as "an overheated, confused and totally embarrassing four minutes of plastic".
+He hailed Scary Monsters as Bowie's finest in four years, highlighting Fripp's contributions and singled out "Ashes to Ashes" and "Because You're Young", but panned "Teenage Wildlife" as "an overheated, confused and totally embarrassing four minutes of plastic".
 Charles Shaar Murray gave the album a more mixed assessment in NME, stating: "Scary Monsters is shorn of all hope, yet it represents a call to arms.
 It is an album which presupposes defeat, yet it is unashamedly and unequivocally confrontational."
 He further called it the "realist's" Bowie record.
 In The New York Times, John Rockwell felt the album lacked appeal for all rock listeners due to it being "too misshapenly ugly, grindingly abrasive and proudly self-withholding.
 Nevertheless, he deemed it a "fine record of its particular type".

 On its end-of-the-year list, Record Mirror named Scary Monsters the second best album of the year, behind Sound Affects by the Jam, while NME ranked it the ninth best album of the year.
 On The Village Voices annual Pazz & Jop music critics' poll, it placed 19th.